 If you have the FaceBlaster™, this is the perfect tool to start out with so you can open up and restore those surface layers.

 You can use the techniques in this playlist:

-If you can lightly FasciaBlast without pain or sensitivity, and you see the skin turning red, it’s time to move on to FasciaBlasting with the larger claws.
+If you can lightly FasciaBlast without pain or sensitivity and you see the skin turning red, you can move on to FasciaBlasting with the larger claws.

 If the area(s) is still painful or sensitive to FasciaBlast, that’s an indication that you stick with Step 2 and stay light and brisk until you’re ready for deeper treatment.
 You can use this disarming technique to desensitize the nervous system and prep the tissue while you ease into the treatment: